cfwest86/Pewlett-Hackard-Analysis/README.md

 ## Overview

-In anticipation of a large number of Pewlett Hackard's work force becoming eligble for retirement, management has asked for an analysis of their workforce database utilizing SQL.
+In anticipation of a large number of Pewlett Hackard's work force becoming eligible for retirement, management has asked for an analysis of their workforce database utilizing SQL.
 Specifically, the number of retiring employees by their title was determined, and employees who are eligible for participation in the mentorship program were identified.
 Analysis of this data follows.

 ## Results